GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 +   **First-party-data targeting**: Show ads relevant to topics a person has told a website they have an interest in, or content a person has looked at previously on this web site.
 +   **Contextual targeting**: Choose where to display ads based on site content.
 For example, 'Put this ad next to articles about knitting.'
 +   **Remarketing**: Advertise to people who've already visited your site, while they are not on your site.
 For example,  'Show this ad for discount wool to people who visited your store and left knitting items in their shopping cart—while they're visiting craft sites.'
 +   **Interest-based targeting**: Select ads based on a user's browsing history.
-For example, 'Show this ad to users who appear to like classical music'.
+For example, 'Show this ad to users whose browsing behaviour indicates they might be interested in knitting'.

-First-party-data and contextual targeting can be achieved without knowing anything about the user other than their activity within a site: they don't require cross-site tracking.
+First-party-data and contextual targeting can be achieved without knowing anything about the user other than their activity within a site.
+These techniques don't require cross-site tracking.

-Remarketing is usually done via cookies or some other way to recognize people across web sites: adding users to lists and then targeting them with specific ads.
+Remarketing is usually done by using cookies or some other way to recognize people across web sites: adding users to lists and then targeting them with specific ads.

-Interest-based targeting is currently done by using cookies or device fingerprinting to track user behaviour on as many sites as possible.
+Interest-based targeting currently uses cookies or device fingerprinting to track user behaviour across as many sites as possible.
 Many people are concerned about the privacy implications of ad targeting.
-The Privacy Sandbox includes two alternative privacy preserving proposals:
+The Privacy Sandbox includes two alternatives:

-+   [FLoC](https://github.com/jkarlin/floc), which generates clusters of similar people locally on the user's device.
-Companies can then target ads based on the behavior of a cohort (or "flock") of people with similar browsing behaviour.
++   [FLoC](https://github.com/jkarlin/floc), which generates clusters of similar people, known as cohorts or "flocks".
+Data is generated locally on the user's browser, not by a third party.
+The browser shares the generated flock data, but this cannot be used to identify or track individual users.
+This enables companies to target ads based on the behavior of people with similar browsing behaviour, while preserving privacy.
 +   [TURTLEDOVE](https://github.com/michaelkleber/turtledove), whereby the user's browser, not advertisers, holds information about what the user is interested in.
 Two (uncorrelated) requests are sent for ads: one to retrieve an ad based on contextual data, and one to retrieve an ad based on an advertiser-defined interest.
-An 'auction' is conducted by the browser to choose the most relevant ad, using JavaScript code provided by the advertiser.
-This code *can only be used to choose between ads*: it cannot make network requests or access external state.
+An 'auction' is then conducted by the browser to choose the most relevant ad, using JavaScript code provided by the advertiser.
+This code *can only be used to choose between ads*: it cannot make network requests or access the DOM or external state.

 ### Combat fingerprinting
 **Goal: Reduce the amount of sensitive data revealed by APIs and make access to sensitive data controllable by users, and measurable.**